In our digital era, many of us choose to forego a clock or traditional timepiece in favor of our iPhones and Apple Watches.

 - Always late?
 How to set the time ahead on Apple Watch

 - Photos out of order?
 View or change the date and time for photos on a Mac

 The Time Zone Bug Issue

-When you travel between time zones, iOS will automatically update to the local time if “Set Automatically” is enabled.
+When you travel between time zones, iOS (and iPadOS) automatically update to the local time if “Set Automatically” is enabled.